Tuesday, 24 January 2017

 We all learn the usual subjects at school- local/foreign languages, mathematics, the sciences (biology, chemistry, physics), the arts (history, geography) and so on.
 These are all very useful no doubt and equip a person with basic understanding of the world around him or her.

-But there are some vitally important subjects in my view which all individuals should have a basic understanding of.
+But there are some vitally important subjects in my view of which all individuals should have a basic understanding.
 Why?
 Because these directly contribute to either material or spiritual wellbeing or both.
 These subjects that I feel should be taught are:

 1. Ayurveda- the science of life.
 It is the beyond the scope of this article to go into the greatness of this subject.
 It is a divine science.
 The art of good health, as well as prevention and cure of disease.
 To maintain good health, everyone should have a basic understanding of their personal ayurvedic constitution *vata, pitta, kapha or a combination), foods that are suitable for health based on their constitution - food is a medicine according to ayurveda.
 One should also understand the basic principles of 'dinacharya' or daily routine for health and wellbeing.